 Directs and manages the coordination of overall operations, collaborating with other units on campus in developing and staffing shared events.
 Advises students and alumni in all SU schools on career exploration and job search.
 Provides leadership in developing programming and processes informed by best practices in career services; provides leadership and direction to expand the Career Peer Advisor Program and provides career counseling to students who are deciding on a major field of study.

 Leads the Career Connection Center team to provide exceptional career education to our students.
 Advises students and alumni in all SU schools on career exploration and job search.
 Collaborates with faculty and staff across the university to support career development in the classroom and beyond.
 Manages all aspects of career services to ensure positive outcomes for our students and our employer partners.

 Assistant Director, Employer Relations & Communications

-Coordinates and supports events, programs, and marketing in the Office of Career Services, assists with providing content for and the management of the department's social media, collaborates with other campus organizations and departments to promote Career Architecture and career tools offered to students, work with, support, and train student volunteers and workers.
+Develops and maintains relationships with employers to create professional opportunities for students.
+Coordinates and supports events, programs, and marketing in the Stevenson Career Connection Center.
+Assists with providing content for and the management of the department's social media.
+Collaborates with other campus organizations and departments to promote Connection to Career and career tools offered to students.
+Trains, works with and supervises student employees.

-Provides technical support and leadership for the Office of Career Services.
+Provides technical support and leadership for the Stevenson Career Connection Center.
 Maintains and supports Handshake and the career services portal.
 Develops data driven analysis and reporting for key performance indicators of career services.